How to Dispose of Broken Mirrors and Glass Furniture Safely in Singapore

-Broken mirrors, shattered glass tabletops, or damaged display cabinets can be dangerous if not handled properly.
-Whether you’re clearing out a home or replacing old furnishings, it’s essential to dispose of glass waste safely and responsibly in Singapore.
-Here’s how.
+Broken mirrors, shattered glass tabletops, and damaged display cabinets can cause serious injuries when handled incorrectly.
+Whether you clear a home or replace old furnishings, you need to dispose of glass waste safely and responsibly.
+Here is a simple guide to help you manage glass disposal in Singapore the right way.

-- Use cardboard or thick cloth to wrap sharp pieces.
+- Wrap sharp pieces in cardboard or thick cloth

-- Tape large broken surfaces (like mirrors) with masking tape to prevent shattering during transport.
+- Tape large surfaces with masking tape to keep pieces secure

-- Sweep up tiny shards carefully, using damp paper towels or duct tape for the smallest bits.
+- Sweep up tiny shards and use damp paper towels or duct tape to collect micro bits

-1. Use HDB Town Council Bulky Item Service (For Intact Glass Furniture)
+1. Use Your HDB Town Council’s Bulky Item Service (For Intact Glass)

-If the mirror or glass item is still whole (but unwanted), you may be able to request disposal through your HDB Town Council’s free bulky item service.
+If your mirror or glass furniture stays whole and stable, you may request disposal through your HDB Town Council’s free bulky item removal service.
+This works best for full mirrors, cabinets, or glass panels that remain unbroken.

 2. Hire a Professional Disposal Service